sispo3314/BFA/README.md

 ## Paper Overview

 **Abstract**: In sensor-based Human Activity Recognition (HAR), deep learning models often struggle to balance sensitivity during activity transitions with stability during steady-state segments.
 Most HAR systems adopt fixed-length windowing and a single temporal encoder.
 However, processing diverse motion regimes with a monolithic encoder can be inefficient when handling both transient and steady-state dynamics simultaneously.
-This one-size-fits-all representation is ill-suited to competing tempo- ral regimes, often smoothing abrupt switch points or yielding jittery predictions.
-To address this challenge, we propose a role- separated architecture that effectively disentangles boundary- sensitive dynamics from stationary contexts.
+This one-size-fits-all representation is ill-suited to competing temporal regimes, often smoothing abrupt switch points or yielding jittery predictions.
+To address this challenge, we propose a role-separated architecture that effectively disentangles boundary-sensitive dynamics from stationary contexts.
 Our framework incorporates a Boundary-Flux stream to capture rapid signal variations and a Steady-State Representation (SSR) stream to maintain robustness during continuous activities.
 Crucially, we introduce a lightweight, Label-Free Motion Gating mechanism that dynamically modulates the contribution of these streams.
-Un- like traditional attention mechanisms requiring explicit bound- ary annotations, our gate is trained using weak supervision derived from signal-intrinsic motion cues via a Gaussian Mixture Model (GMM) approach.
-Extensive experiments on four public benchmarks, including UCI-HAR, WISDM, MotionSense, and Mhealth, demonstrate that the proposed method achieves state- of-the-art performance with F1-scores ranging from 0.9684 to 0.9993 while maintaining exceptional stability against sensor noise.
-Furthermore, the model maintains high computational efficiency with approximately 0.66M parameters and an inference latency of less than 5 ms (on standard CPUs), making it highly suitable for real-time deployment on resource-constrained edge- IoT devices.
+Unlike traditional attention mechanisms requiring explicit boundary annotations, our gate is trained using weak supervision derived from signal-intrinsic motion cues via a Gaussian Mixture Model (GMM) approach.
+Extensive experiments on four public benchmarks, including UCI-HAR, WISDM, MotionSense, and Mhealth, demonstrate that the proposed method achieves state-of-the-art performance with F1-scores ranging from 0.9684 to 0.9993 while maintaining exceptional stability against sensor noise.
+Furthermore, the model maintains high computational efficiency with approximately 0.66M parameters and an inference latency of less than 5 ms (on standard CPUs), making it highly suitable for real-time deployment on resource-constrained edge-IoT devices.

 ## Dataset
 This repository does not include datasets.
 Please download them from the official sources below and configure the dataset path accordingly.